Welcome to the University of Maryland Neurology Residency Training Program!

 Each year, residents have an opportunity to share their scholarly projects with the department at the annual poster session and research symposium, as well as at the American Academy of Neurology (AAN) Annual Meeting and other national neurology meetings.
 Senior residents are given dedicated time off and financial support to travel to the annual AAN Meeting.

-We are extraordinarily fortunate to have Dr. Carolyn Cronin as our program director Dr. Peter Jin and Dr. Sarah Fredrich as our associate program directors, and Dr. Peter Crino as our department chair.
-Dr. Cronin, Dr. Jin, Dr. Fredrich and Dr. Crino care deeply about our education and our experience within the neurology department, taking an active role in shaping our curriculum.
+We are extraordinarily fortunate to have Dr. Prachi Mehndriatta as our program director, Dr. Sarah Fredrich and Dr. Haroon Ahmad as our associate program directors, and Dr. Peter Crino as our department chair.
+Dr. Mehndriatta, Dr. Ahmad, Dr. Fredrich and Dr. Crino care deeply about our education and our experience within the neurology department, taking an active role in shaping our curriculum.
 In the past few years Dr. Crino has added neuro-oncology faculty to our department which has further expanded our education.
+Dr. Crino has also worked to increase the number of attendings in other subspecialties such as—but not limited to—neuromuscular, epilepsy and stroke.
+We also now have dedicated neurohospitalists to attend on our general inpatient neurology service.

 To help facilitate our development as neurologists, everyone is paired with a faculty advisor who helps the resident identify and plan career goals.
 Each new resident is also paired with a senior “buddy” to help facilitate the transition to neurology.

 Our residents come from a variety of backgrounds and have equally varying interests and professional goals.
 Historically, most residents pursue additional sub-specialty fellowship training after residency.
-We have robust sub-specialty divisions and associated fellowship opportunities, including Vascular Neurology, Neurophysiology (both EEG and EMG tracks), Epilepsy, Movement Disorders, Neuro Critical Care, and Neuroimmunology/MS led by expert faculty who provide strong education and mentorship.
+We have robust sub-specialty divisions and associated fellowship opportunities, including Vascular Neurology, Neurophysiology (both EEG and EMG tracks), Epilepsy, Movement Disorders, Neuro Critical Care and Neuroimmunology/MS led by expert faculty who provide strong education and mentorship.
+There is also a Sleep Medicine clinic/fellowship, housed within our Pulmonology department, within our system at our Midtown Campus.
 For these reasons, many residents choose to continue their training here at the University of Maryland, others have also gone to top fellowship programs throughout the country.

 We hope that this has given you a glimpse into life at the University of Maryland Neurology Residency program.
 If you have any questions at all, please do not hesitate to contact us at neurochiefs@som.umaryland.edu.